rohithx920/Page-Ranking-and-Document-Search/ReadMe.txt

 11.The calculation in Spark is lazy, means transformations does not get applied untill an action is called on it.
 12.Spark performs in-memory processing of data which makes spark faster than mapreduce.
-13.MapReduce is written in Java, where as spark is mostly written in python or scala
+13.MapReduce is written in Java, where as spark is mostly written in python or scala 14.MapReduce performs batch processing where as spark provides real-time processing.
 =========================================================================================================